History of the Organization

 In August, 2013, Connecting for Good joined four other nonprofit organizations to establish the KC Freedom Network.
 The group is committed to building a community network that will reach under served areas of Kansas City with inexpensive Internet connectivity.

-If you would like to know more about current activities or get more involved please use the contact form.
+To learn more about current activities or get more involved please use the contact form.